drthisguy/16-Employee-Direcotry/README.md

 ___

 ## General info
-This is a company directory application built entirely from ReactJS.
-Company employees can access the contact information of co-workers or colleagues with a responsive search from the query field.
-Employees in the list can also be sorted in order by last name or age.
+This is a company directory application built with ReactJS.
+Company employees can access the contact information of co-workers or colleagues with a name search for either their first, last or full names from the query field.
+Employees in the list can also be sorted in alphabetical order by last names, or their ages.

 ___